mango-telerik/talk-in-code-app/README.md

 - server and server side
     - users - YES
-    - themes - YES
+    - themes - NO
-    - posts - YES
+    - posts - NO
-    - other - YES
+    - other - NO
 - user logic
     - login - YES
     - register - YES
     - logout - YES
+    - delete - NO
 - themes logic
     - categories - NO
     - create - NO